-- This alarm should be installed on a UL Listed or recognized junction box.
-All connections should be made by a qualified electrician and all wiring used shall be in accordance with articles 210 and 300.3(B) of the U.S. National Electrical Code ANSI/NFPA 70, NFPA 72 and/or any other codes having jurisdiction in your area.
+- This alarm should be installed on a CSA-Listed or recognized junction box.
+All connections should be made by a qualified electrician and all wiring used shall be in accordance with codes having jurisdiction in your area.
 The multiple station interconnect wiring to the alarms must be run in the same raceway or cable as the AC power wiring.
-In addition, the resistance of the interconnect wiring shall be a maximum of 10 ohms. - The maximum wire run distance between the first and last unit in an interconnected system is 1000 feet. - The appropriate power source is 120 Volt AC Single Phase supplied from a non-switchable circuit, which is not protected by a ground fault interrupter. - Smoke alarms are not to be used with detector guards unless the combination (alarm and detector guard) have been evaluated and found suitable for that purpose.
+In addition, the resistance of the interconnect wiring shall be a maximum of 10 ohms. - The appropriate power source is 120 Volt AC Single Phase, supplied from a non-switchable circuit. - Smoke alarms are not to be used with detector guards unless the combination (alarm and detector guard) has been evaluated and found suitable for that purpose. - Kidde alarms are not designed, agency tested or certified for recessed mounting and should not be installed in this manner.
+Recessed mounting impedes smoke entry into the smoke chamber, which may prevent the alarm from sounding in a timely manner.
+This could endanger the lives of occupants in the residence.
+Kidde alarms are designed, tested and certified for wall (if applicable) and ceiling surface mount only.
+Without agency research, we have no fire test data to support that alarms will perform as required when installed in a recessed manner.
+Accordingly, we do not recommend, approve or advise mounting Kidde alarms in recessed configurations.

-WARNING: THE ALARM CANNOT BE OPERATED FROM POWER DERIVED FROM A SQUARE WAVE, MODIFIED SQUARE WAVE OR MODIFIED SINE WAVE, INVERTER.
+MARNING: THE ALARM CANNOT BE OPERATED FROM POWER DERIVED FROM A SQUARE WAVE, MODIFIED SQUARE WAVE OR MODIFIED SINE WAVE, INVERTER.
 THESE TYPES OF INVERTERS ARE SOMETIMES USED TO SUPPLY POWER TO THE STRUCTURE IN OFF GRID INSTALLATIONS, SUCH AS SOLAR OR WIND DERIVED POWER SOURCES.
 THESE POWER SOURCES PRODUCE HIGH PEAK VOLTAGES THAT WILL DAMAGE THE ALARM.